 Encourage all countries to make their data readily available.
-This will include encouraging all countries to get their analog data records digitised, and onto the web in forms suitable for analysis by and exchange with developing world scientists
+This will include encouraging all countries to get their analog data records digitised, and onto the web in forms suitable for analysis and exchange.

 Continue training national data managers in the development of National Antarctic Data Centres.